digitalrebar/provision/doc/cli/drpcli_profiles_list.rst

 ::

       -d, --debug               Whether the CLI should run in debug mode -E, --endpoint string     The Digital Rebar Provision API endpoint to talk to (default "https://127.0.0.1:8092") -f, --force               When needed, attempt to force the operation - used on some update/patch calls -F, --format string       The serialzation we expect for output.
-Can be "json" or "yaml" (default "json") -P, --password string   password of the Digital Rebar Provision user (default "r0cketsk8ts") -r, --ref string        A reference object for update commands that can be a file name, yaml, or json blob -T, --token string      token of the Digital Rebar Provision access -U, --username string   Name of the Digital Rebar Provision user to talk to (default "rocketskates")
+Can be "json" or "yaml" (default "json") -P, --password string     password of the Digital Rebar Provision user (default "r0cketsk8ts") -r, --ref string          A reference object for update commands that can be a file name, yaml, or json blob -T, --token string        token of the Digital Rebar Provision access -t, --trace string        The log level API requests should be logged at on the server side -Z, --traceToken string   A token that individual traced requests should report in the server logs -U, --username string     Name of the Digital Rebar Provision user to talk to (default "rocketskates")

 SEE ALSO
 --------